 Just think about that - If DropBox being hacked in 2012 and having user's passwords and usernames exposed wasn't enough it is unlikely that you have a sufficient password policy in place.
 CHANGE YOUR PASSWORDS!

-Work with your Managed IT Services Provider and discuss what it is you are trying to do..
+Work with a Managed IT Services Provider Like DCS and discuss what it is you are trying to do..
 So for instance if you say we just want to be able to send large files...
 Talk to them as most likely they have secure platforms that can very easily be integrated.
 The mistake that companies all to often make is not to involve their IT people into things they perceive as not a big deal or this doesn't involve them but sometimes it just what you don't know that can get you.
 With a Managed Services Agreement you most likely have unlimited support for stuff like this..
 Take 10 minutes out of your day and call them to discuss your goal and ask them what they think.
 Don't just empower employees to install a non secure solution in the hopes to save a few bucks...